cyriac/brick-ideas/README.md

 # Brick Ideas 🧱

-A growing collection of original LEGO builds designed in [BrickLink Studio](https://www.bricklink.com/v3/studio/download.page) — currently mostly critters, but not for long.
+A growing collection of inspired-by LEGO builds designed in [BrickLink Studio](https://www.bricklink.com/v3/studio/download.page) — currently mostly critters, but not for long.
 Each one ships as a `.io` file you can open and remix yourself, plus a ready-to-print PDF if you'd rather just follow the steps and build.